Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: The Idea in a Nutshell

 In a manner similar to that leading to Eq. (\ref{central1}), we will derive an additional set of spatial dual bounds.
 In particular, we will demonstrate that at sufficiently high temperatures where classical equipartition is valid or whenever classical equipartition provides an upper bound on the kinetic energy,

 Here,

 is the non-relativistic thermal de-Broglie wavelength for a particle of mass $m$ and $f$ is an {\it arbitrary function} of the particle coordinates and any other degrees of freedom.
 At sufficiently low temperatures, when $\lambda_{T}$ becomes comparable to the interatomic spacing, condensation typically onsets in bosonic systems.
-To provide an order of magnitude scale for these spatial gradient inequalities in a conventional non cryogenic setting, we note that for an O$_{2}$ molecule at room temperature, this thermal wavelength $\lambda_{T} \sim 1.8 \times 10^{-11}$ meters is far smaller than an atomic scale (further dwarfed by intermolecular distance in air at atmospheric pressure, of $\sim$ 4 nanometers (and the mean free path which is another order of magnitude larger yet)).
+To provide an order of magnitude scale for these spatial gradient inequalities in a conventional non-cryogenic setting, for an O$_{2}$ molecule at room temperature (moving at $\sim$ 460 meters/second), the thermal de-Broglie wavelength $\lambda_{T} \sim 1.8 \times 10^{-11}$ meters is far smaller than an atomic scale (further dwarfed by intermolecular distance in air at atmospheric pressure, of $\sim$ 4 nanometers (and the mean free path which is another order of magnitude larger yet)).